 There are some considerations to be made about this headset that could make or break your decision to buy it.
 The main factor is the size of the ear cups.
 If you have larger ears and dislike headphones with small cups, the H3 isn’t for you.
 Compared to the cups on the Game Zero, those on the H3 are small.
 Most people shouldn’t have a problem with fitment, but this factor could disqualify this headset for you.
 It’s also important to know that the cups are about average in width.
 If you prefer a slim profile when appearing on camera, these may be a little wide for you.

 The last issue with daily usability is the cable length.
 This was already mentioned, but here are a few more points.
-If your PC sits on your desk, the 6.5ft cable is probably sufficient for you to move around with the headset on.
-However, if your PC is set up on the ground and you run this cable behind your desk, 6.5ft won’t cut it.
+If your PC sits on your desk, the cable is probably sufficient for you to move around and get up with the headset on.
+However, if your PC is set up on the ground and you run this cable behind your desk, the six and a half foot length won’t cut it.
 The Game Zero came with a 10ft cable, which seemed a bit long, but easily allowed for enough slack, whereas this cable needs an extra foot to be truly universal for users.
 You can still buy the 10ft cable for $20 USD, but you shouldn’t have to.

 Should you buy the EPOS H3 gaming headset?